 The OAIC recommends that all organizations prepare proactively for the Australian Privacy Act, especially when it comes to having incident response plans in place.
 Being ready with these plans can not only ensure compliance and reduce the potential penalties as a result, but it’s especially important given the current environment in which incidents are inevitable.

 This type of proactive planning starts by gaining visibility into how data gets collected and used, assigning responsibility for incident response, and then developing plans before they’re needed.
+Automation is crucial.
 In developing these plans, organizations should focus on three essential areas of incident response:

 Organizations must be ready to quickly and confidently respond when an incident occurs.
 This is important to meeting Australia’s guidelines around conducting an investigation within 30 days of becoming aware of an incident and then issuing a notification promptly if needed.
 For organizations to be ready to jump into action at any time, they must: